CERTCC/Vultron/docs/process_models/em/index.md

 Participants.
 There are a few good reasons to exit an embargo early.
 (See {== §[1.2.7](#sec:early_termination){reference-type="ref"
 reference="sec:early_termination"} ==}.)

+!!! note ""
--   Participants MAY propose a new embargo or revision to an existing embargo at any time within the constraints outlined in {== §[1.2.4](#sec:entering_an_embargo){reference-type="ref" reference="sec:entering_an_embargo"} ==}.
+    Participants MAY propose a new embargo or revision to an existing embargo at any time within the constraints outlined in {== §[1.2.4](#sec:entering_an_embargo){reference-type="ref"
+    reference="sec:entering_an_embargo"} ==}.

+!!! note ""
--   Participants MAY reject proposed embargo terms for any reason.
+    Participants MAY reject proposed embargo terms for any reason.

+!!! note ""
--   Participants in an embargo MAY exit the embargo at any time.
+    Participants in an embargo MAY exit the embargo at any time.

 Note that a Participant leaving an embargo is not necessarily the same as the embargo itself terminating.
 Embargo termination corresponds to